 Today it is more important than ever that school leavers select a career path that offers long term employability.
-Despite the current state of the Irish and European economies there are still sectors of the Irish economy that are experiencing continued growth.
-There are excellent opportunities available for jobseekers with the requisite skills.
-At Collins McNicholas we are seeing strong demand for qualified graduates in areas such as pharmaceutical science, biotechnology, engineering and information and communications technology (ICT).
+Despite the current state of the Irish and European economies, there are still sectors of the Irish economy that are experiencing continued growth.
+There are excellent opportunities available for jobseekers with requisite skills.
+At Collins McNicholas, we are seeing strong demand for qualified graduates in areas such as pharmaceutical science, biotechnology, engineering and information and communications technology (ICT).
 Ireland continues to attract many large multinational companies, particularly in the biopharmaceutical and ICT industries.
-For leaving cert students thinking about what course to choose when filling out their CAO forms, colleges that provide well recognised courses in these areas should be given serious consideration.
+For leaving cert students thinking about what course to choose when filling out their CAO forms, colleges that provide well-recognised courses in these areas should be given serious consideration.

 The most important questions that any young, prospective student should ask themselves are; what should I study to be employable in the future, and, what am I most interested in?
 It would be very difficult for anyone to spend four years studying a subject they had little interest in, before going on to spend their career working in that industry.
 Students need to couple their interests with where the best career prospects lie, by doing this they will put themselves in the best position possible to secure employment when they graduate.